 Testing the setup

 I changed the home page and published it out to confirm my setup was fine.
-My next step is to play around the MVC package and customize it to a few requirements I have in mind.
+My next step is to play around with the MVC package and customize it to a few requirements I have in mind.